 The Based On option lets you link styles to each other, so that changes in one style ripple through the styles that are based on it.
 By default, new styles are based on [No Paragraph Style] for paragraph styles or [None] for character styles, or on the style of any currently selected text.

-- For character styles, attributes you do not specify are ignored; when the style is applied, text will retain the paragraph style formatting for that attribute.
+For character styles, attributes you do not specify are ignored; when the style is applied, text retains the paragraph style formatting for that attribute.
 To remove an attribute setting from a character style:

 Many document designs feature hierarchies of styles sharing certain attributes.
 The headings and subheads, for example, often use the same font.
 You can easily create links between similar styles by creating a base, or parent, style.
 When you edit the parent style, the child styles will change as well.
 You can then edit the child styles to distinguish them from the parent style.